jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 ## Example

-The following is an elided example of an IP Network object with a "geofeed" link:
+The following is an elided example of an IP Network object with a Geofeed link object:

 ```
 {